Residence permit for spouses

 2. Spouse privilege settlement permit

 3.1.
-Spouse of a skilled worker with a settlement permit
+Spouse of a skilled worker with a permanent residence permit

 3.2.
 Three years of residence in Germany